Masters, Educational Leadership

-The School of Education’s Master of Education program will lead students to earn a graduate degree in Educational Leadership.
-This 30-semester hour program prepares students with the skills and knowledge required for leadership careers at campus or central office administration positions.
-Graduates will earn their Advancing Educational Leadership (AEL) certification and be prepared to earn their Texas Principal Certificate following this program.
+The Master of Educational Leadership program will lead students to earn a degree that will prepare you for campus leadership and principal certification.
+This 30-semester hour program prepares students with the skills and knowledge required for leadership careers at campus or district-level administration positions.
+Graduates will also earn the Advancing Educational Leadership (AEL) certificate and be prepared to earn their Texas Principal Certificate at the conclusion of this program.

 We offer flexible scheduling options, face-to-face instruction, and hybrid courses; all designed to provide working professionals with a variety of scheduling options to attain their degree.

 Cohorts are forming now.
-Apply for Summer 2018 today!
+Apply for Spring 2020 today!

-Contact Nayely Martinez de Lima for more information on this program.
+Contact Dr. Jerry R. Burkett, Program Coordinator for Educational Leadership for more information on this program.

 Core Principles of Educational Leadership

 The UNT-Dallas School of Education is committed to training effective leaders to advance 21stcentury schools.
-We recognize that educational administration is a challenging and rewarding career path that requires unique skills and competencies.
-The Master’s in Educational Administration program emphasizes real-world understanding and practical application of leadership principles with a specialized focus on:
+We recognize that educational leadership is a challenging and rewarding career path that requires unique skills and competencies.
+The Master’s in Educational Leadership program emphasizes real-world understanding and practical application of leadership principles with a specialized focus on: